JosephVinson10/Resume/README.md

-Direct Links to my Certification in Azure and Resume
+Direct Links to my Certification in Micorsoft Azure Fundamentals, COMPTIA Security+ and Resume